ccifuentesr/CARMENES-V/README.md

 |	175	|	Bool_excess	|	Bool	|	Boolean index for stars with photometric flux excess in *Gaia* DR2	|	'true’ for stars with excess (see Evans et al. 2018)	|

 **Notes:**
+- In all cases, quality flags are 'true' for poor photometric quality, and 'false' for good or acceptable photometric quality.
+For *2MASS* and *WISE*/*AllWISE* photometry, the alphabetic quality flags (of the form NNN and NNNN, respectively) are provided.
+In the *Gaia* DR2 data, the indicators `RUWE` and `phot_bp_rp_excess_factor determine the quality of their astrometric and photometric solution.
+- Uncertainties in *Gaia* DR2 photometry are computed from the associated bolometric flux and its error.
 - In the description, 'B' (not *B*) should be read 'the closest component in multiple systems'.
-- In all cases, quality flags are 'true' for poor photometric quality, and 'false' for good or acceptable photometric quality.
-For 2MASS and WISE/AllWISE photometry, the alphabetic quality flags (of the form NNN and NNNN, respectively) are provided.
-In the Gaia DR2 data, the indicators `RUWE` and `phot_bp_rp_excess_factor determine the quality of their astrometric and photometric solution.
-- Uncertainties in Gaia DR2 photometry are computed from the associated bolometric flux and its error.

 ---